NEAR-DEATH "EXPERIENCES"?

 Raymond A. Moody (1944 - )

 One of the most bizarre developments in 20th Century pseudoscience was the idea to interview people who had "nearly died" (in some vague sense) about hallucinations they claimed to have had during the trauma (which often involves varying states of unconsciousness!).
 Books collecting such "experiences" (usually referred to as NDE) have become instant best sellers, over and over, continuously since the 1960s.
 These experiences can be triggered by extreme fright, non-fatal injuries, surgery, fear of surgery, lapsing into a coma(!), etc., etc., etc. The selling point of the books is that: (1) Many patients claim to report the same sorts of hallucinations, suggesting that they are in some vague sense "real" experiences, and (2) The patients sometimes report meeting gods or other supernatural beings, and even visiting a "heavenly realm," although people of different cultures and backgrounds report totally different heavens and gods.
 Other (always Christian) patients report going to a realm of eternal torment inhabited by demons, and even meeting Satan.
 Since no description of the afterlife is to be found in Holy Texts of Western cultures, the descriptions are generally easily shown to be based closely on movies and TV shows that depict an afterlife.
 The supposedly distinctive hallucinations reported by those experiencing a NDE turn out to be pretty much identical to those reported by volunteers in good health who are given a dissociative anaesthetic, particularly Ketamine.
 Other drugs whose use became popular in the Counterculture in the 1960s and 1970s, such as LSD and peyote, cause very vivid hallucinations that again often closely resemble NDE hallucinations.
 Recent research in which genuinely dying patients have volunteered to die while inside a brain-scanning device indicate that very distinctive areas of the brain are generally activated during the dying process, and that the activation persists for some significant time, even after clinical death... it takes a surprisingly long while for the brain to die from lack of oxygen.
-This has nothing directly to do with NDEs, since this involves real death, but it is quite possible that some of these end-stage brain activities could be prematurely triggered by extreme bodily trauma that does not end in death.
+[However, one should be very skeptical of any such studies which depend upon so-called fMRI systems.
+How these systems actually work is controversial and they have generated some claims that are totally preposterous.]
+Such brain activity has nothing directly to do with NDEs, since the unexpected activity involves real death, but it is quite possible that some of these end-stage brain activities could be prematurely triggered by extreme bodily trauma that does not end in death.
 Brains are complicated things, and not well understood in detail, but appeal to ignorance is never an approach that leads to genuine new knowledge.
 Furthermore, many commonly prescribed medications are known to induce visual hallucinations.
 The medications most often associated with visual hallucinations include those used to treat high blood pressure, erectile dysfunction, psychiatric and mood disorders, movement disorders like Parkinson's disease, and some antibiotics.

 An IFT is defined as any EMS ambulance transport from one healthcare facility to another facility, including emergency departments (ED).